Chart Color Schemes

 Employment conditions in Rosanna demonstrate exceptional strength compared to most Australian markets

-Workforce participation is similar to Greater Melbourne at 71.0%.
-Notably, 45.4% of residents work from home (Census responses), potentially influenced by Covid-19 lockdowns.
-Dominant employment sectors include health care & social assistance, professional & technical, and education & training.
-The area specializes in professional & technical jobs with an employment share of 1.3 times the regional level, while construction shows lower representation at 7.2% versus the regional average of 9.7%.
+45.4% of residents work from home, according to Census responses.
+Dominant sectors include health care & social assistance, professional & technical, and education & training.
+The area specializes in professional & technical jobs, with a share 1.3 times the regional level.
+Conversely, construction has lower representation at 7.2%.

 Frequently Asked Questions - Employment